flatironinstitute/mcmc-monitor/doc/developing.md

 interested in the `src` directory; if you're working on the service, the contents of interest are in the `service/` directory.

+## Testing

+This project uses [vitest](https://vitest.dev/) as a testing environment, which integrates nicely with the rest of the `vite` tooling and has good support for ESM modules.
+Tests are located in the `test/` directory at the top level of the project and should be laid out to match the corresponding source code files.

+To run tests for the project, execute `yarn test` from project root.
+This will drop the terminal into a continuous (hot-reloading) test environment that will rerun affected tests as files change.
+Alternatively, `yarn coverage` will execute existing tests and then exit.
+(Despite the name, both commands will generate test coverage reports in the `coverage/` top-level directory).
+Coverage reports are configured to work nicely with the VSCode coverage-gutters plugin.

 ## Running changes locally